fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2b.md

 Let's create a simple phonebook. <i>**In this part we will only be adding names to the phonebook.**</i>

-Let us start with implementing the addition of a person to phonebook.
+Let us start by implementing the addition of a person to phonebook.

 You can use the code below as a starting point for the <i>App</i> component of your application: